rontarrant/gtkDcoding/docs/_posts/2020-03-23-0105-dlang-ui-snippets-i.md

 } // get()
 ```

-All those writeln() calls are there just as proof that the system works.
-They can be safely axed when you're doing a production-ready *Singleton*.
+All those writeln() calls are there just as proof that the system works, BTW.

 Wherever your code needs access to the *Singleton*, you start by calling `get()`.
-In the guts of the `get()`, there’s a bit of *D*-language hocus pocus going on to assure that multi-threaded applications won't end up with a new *Singleton* in every thread.
-It checks to see if an instance of the *Singleton* already exists either locally (in the current thread) or globally (in any possible thread) before deciding whether or not to create one.
+There’s a bit of *D*-language hocus pocus going on here and I won’t pretend to know exactly what it does (it’s above my pay grade).
+In a nutshell, though, this function checks to see if an instance of the *Singleton* exists either locally (in the current thread) or globally (in any possible thread) before deciding whether or not to create one.

-### The getInstance Function
+### The Getter Function

-Don't let the name fool you.
-This isn't another getter:
+This just helps to prove that this is, indeed, a *Singleton*:

 ```d
 DSingleton* getInstance()